 a) The XAM.2 tuner is a single station receiver whose frequency is fixed and determined by a crystal.
 The station chosen in advance by the user (assuming sufficient signal strength exists at the intended location) CANNOT be altered by adjustments.
-The module may be exchanged however at any time for a nominal charge.

-b) Only one XAM.2 module can be used in a GTM.3 or GTMA amplifier, and it must always occupy module position 5.
+The b) Only one XAM.2 module can be used in a GTM.3 or GTMA amplifier, and it must always occupy module position 5.